taocao/second-brain-ai-assistant-course/README.md

 The Second Brain AI Assistant is an AI assistant that uses your Second Brain as a source of knowledge to answer questions, summarize documents, and provide insights.

-For example, based on your research, instead of searching and readingyour notes,you could ask your Second Brain AI Assistant to recommend you a course on agents, to list the top 5 tools on parsing PDF documents or to summarize what are the main methods to optimize LLMs during inference.
+For example, based on your research, instead of searching and reading your notes, you could ask your Second Brain AI Assistant to recommend you a course on agents, to list the top 5 tools on parsing PDF documents or to summarize what are the main methods to optimize LLMs during inference.

 As this is an educative open-source project, we will stick to Notion as our source of knowledge, but the code can be easily adapted to other sources, such as Google Drive, Calendar, etc.